OthankQ/100-days-of-code/r1-log.md

 ### R2D48

 Added a second view, alarm functionality to the workout timer app.
 Next step: Add notification.
 Following @CodeWithChris tutorial on making card matching game app.
 Learning a lot from it.

+### R2D49

+Added notification functionality to the workout timer app.
+Listened to a lecture from Stanford on ios development and learned about the MVC architecture